-First, it’s important to note that the northernmost of the Ionian islands differs significantly from many of the most famous Greek islands: It is much greener, and it has a strong Italian influence.
+First, it’s important to note that the northernmost of the Ionian islands differs significantly from many of the most famous Greek islands: It is much greener and lush and has a strong Italian influence.

-The mountains in the northern part of Corfu will be of particular interest to hiking fans.
-And after enjoying all the wonderful landscapes, spending some hours at one of the many stunning beaches is a welcome way to relax.
+The mountains in Corfu’s northern part will be particularly interesting to hiking fans.
+And after enjoying all the wonderful landscapes, spending some hours at one of the many stunning Corfu beaches is a welcome way to relax.
 Finally, if you’re looking for things to do in Corfu Town, the capital has plenty of sightseeing options.